Phil91/jihub/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

+### Create you Jira search query

+In your Jira Instance, navigate to `/issues`, for example: https://your-jira-instance.com/issues.
+You can filter for the issues of your needs.
+After your search result is as wanted, click the Advanced Link right next to the serach button to be able to see your jql query.
+Copy the query and URL encode it (there are plenty of sites doing it on the fly online).

+### Execute Jihub

 Once you completed the setup open a terminal and navigate to your jihub folder.
 To run the import simply run: